OSCAR-CASALS/Space_invaders_clone/README.md

 sudo apt-get install libsdl2-ttf-dev
 ```

+### **If you don't have this libraries installed, you can just use the executable provided in this github instead of compiling the code yourself.**

 Once the libraries are installed, clone the repository in your preferred directory using git clone.

 ```